 News and Updates

-In honor of the 50th anniversary of the publication of Herbert Marcuse's most famous book, "One-Dimensional Man: Studies in the Ideology of Advanced Industrial Society," and the recent discovery of an early draft of this book that was given to Brandeis by Marcuse himself, the History of Ideas Program is offering as its Fall 2014 Core Seminar --
+In honor of the 50th anniversary of the publication of Herbert Marcuse's most famous book, "One-Dimensional Man: Studies in the Ideology of Advanced Industrial Society," and the recent discovery of an early draft of this book that was given to Brandeis by Marcuse himself, the History of Ideas Program offered as its Fall 2014 Core Seminar --

 HOID 100a Introduction to Critical Theory

 Along with the course, the History of Ideas Program also co-sponsored a two day conference titled,

 The Many Dimensions of Herbert Marcuse